There are two things I'm sure everybody reading this has experienced at some point:

 How will they hold themselves back if they don’t feel bad about giving up on their diets?

-To find the answer, the researchers separated the dieters into two groups — a self-deprecating group, and a self-compassionate group.
+To find the answer, the researchers separated the dieters into two groups:

-They told each group that they were going to take part in a study of food on a person's mood and a taste study of several candies.
+They told each group that they were going to take part in two studies:

-In the mood study, each woman was asked to choose between a chocolate or glazed doughnut and finish it within 4 minutes.
-Then they washed it down with a full glass of water.
+In the mood study, each group was asked to finish a chocolate or glazed doughnut within 4 minutes.
+Afterward, they washed it down with a full glass of water.

 The combination of the doughnut and the water made each woman feel both guilty and uncomfortably full at the same time.